nickphayes/nickphayes.github.io/_posts/2024-12-17-definitions.md

 title: "The Parlance of AI Safety, Ethics, and Governance"
 categories: "AI"
 featImg: wordsoupv2.png
-excerpt: "Providing a glossary of terms to better understand the field"
+excerpt: "A glossary of terms for better understanding the field"
 permalink: "parlance-of-ai-safety"
 style:
 ---